yuric/Correspondance-Problem/readMe.txt

 b bb
 #END

 Everything from the end on is ignored.
+This can be used as input for the program.

 The first number at the beginning of the file is the limit of consecutive tiles to try.
           ex. a "3" at the beginning of the document will stop right before combination { 1,1,1,1}